gerritholl/FCDRTools/readme.md

 ## Dependencies

-The FCDR Tools depend on a number of modules, namely:
+The FCDR/CDR Tools depend on a number of modules, namely:

 * `xarray`
 * `netcdf4`